grscheller/dotfiles/home/config/nvim/README.md

 ## Guidelines

-* written in a straight forward idiomatic Lua style
+* Written in a straight forward idiomatic Lua style
-  * reverse engineerable
+  * Reverse engineerable
-  * not written in some personal DSL
+  * Not written in some personal DSL
-  * constucts defined near where they are used
+  * Constucts defined near where they are used
-  * designed to "fail gracefully" if not all infrastructure in place
+  * Designed to "fail gracefully" if not all infrastructure in place
-    * error messages pointing to what went wrong
+    * Error messages pointing to what went wrong
-    * neovim left in a functional enough state to fix the problem
+    * Neovim left in a functional enough state to fix the problem
-* cutting edge
+* Cutting edge
-  * always a "work in progress"
+  * Always a "work in progress"
-  * may require latest stable release of Neovim
+  * May require latest stable release of Neovim
-  * uses plug-ins which potentially may incorporate breaking changes
-  * try to base configs on documentation
+  * Try to base this configurations on documentation
-  * still may contain "monkey-see-monkey-do" when documentation is lacking
+  * May still contain "monkey-see-monkey-do" when documentation is lacking